jonbenronron/Stapler/README.md

 Notes:
 Python package manager 'pip' should be installed already in newer versions of python.
 At this point Stapler won't run without 'tkinter' and 'pypdf2' packages.
+You could just download the main.py file at this point as long as there exists a temp directory at same directory as the main.py is located.
+Of course you can create one yourself.
+If program is not able to find one, it will give you an error message.

 Future plans:
 - Split feature that allows user to split a page from pdf when needed.